3200 Ocean Blvd as of September 2018:

 Why We’re Watching: Many SPON members, and other residents, have expressed concern about the increasing “mansionization” of our community.
 Much of that change in character has been accomplished simply by filling lots to the very limits of the building envelope allowed by the City’s current zoning codes.

 But in this case, the City was presented with a request to build something even larger than than the mansion-like maximum allowed by the code.
-To justify the proposed size at this address, the Planning Commission had to approve both increasing the building footprint by reducing a code-required 10 foot setback to 5 feet, and then multiplying that larger than code-allowed building footprint by a floor area limit multiplier larger than the code allows for any other homes in Corona del Mar.
+To justify the proposed size at this address, the Planning Commission had to approve both increasing the building footprint by allowing construction 5 feet into a code-required 10 foot setback, and then multiplying even that larger than code-allowed building footprint by a floor area limit multiplier greater than the code allows for any other homes in Corona del Mar.

-In addition to granting the deviations to the Zoning Code, this was the second time the Planning Commission had been asked to review an application for a Coastal Development Permit.
-Over the objections of the two Planning Commissioners who voted “no,” it again granted variances to the development standards certified by the Coastal Commission for Newport Beach with no clear authority to do so.
+In addition to granting these deviations from the Zoning Code, this was the second time the Planning Commission had been asked to review an application for a Coastal Development Permit.
+Over the objections of the two Planning Commissioners who voted “no,” it again granted variances from the identical development standards about setbacks and floor area certified by the Coastal Commission in the Local Coastal Program for Newport Beach — but with no clear written authority to do so, and with the question of whether it has an implied authority currently on appeal.

 Newport Beach has different standards for the amount of development allowed on commercial and residential lots.
 The maximum amount of floor area that can be built on a commercial lot is regulated by the Floor Area Ratio (FAR), which is the ratio of the floor area to the total area of the lot.
 On residential lots, construction is limited by the smaller “buildable” area determined by required setbacks from the property lines.
 The maximum floor area that can be built on a residential lot is set by the Floor Area Limit (FAL), which is the ratio of the floor area to the “buildable” area defined by the required setbacks.
 This both limits the bulk of the structures and ensures open space between them, both for fire access and to ensure homes have usable yards.